skhatiri/Aerialist/README.md

 ### UAV Testing Competition

-Aerialist has been used in the organisation of the [UAV Testing Competition](https://github.com/skhatiri/UAV-Testing-Competition).
+Aerialist has been used in the organization of the [UAV Testing Competition](https://github.com/skhatiri/UAV-Testing-Competition).
 The competion organized jointly by the [International Conference on Software Testing, Verification and Validation (ICST)](https://conf.researchr.org/home/icst-2025) and [Search-Based and Fuzz Testing (SBFT) workshop](https://sbft24.github.io/) is an initiative designed to inspire and encourage the Software Testing Community to direct their attention toward UAVs as a rapidly emerging and crucial domain.

 **Visit the [competition webpage](https://github.com/skhatiri/UAV-Testing-Competition) for more details**